What is Restricted Holiday? – Restricted Holidays List 2026

 ➔ Discretionary Nature

-Restricted holidays are optional and discretionary, meaning employees have the choice to observe them or not.
+Restricted holidays are optional and discretionary, meaning employees may choose to use them or not.

 ➔ Advanced Notice